-Sweet and tender shrimp, spicy andouille sausage and cajun style rice make this the perfect hearty comfort food!
+Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 One pan dishes are some of our favorites